Domains of proper discontinuity on the boundary of Outer space: Dichotomy

-We now obtain an analogue of Lemma~\ref{lem:bd} for currents, with the important difference however, that, as specified in Convention~\ref{conv:g_n}, here we do need to assume that $g_n\in G$, while the proof of Lemma~\ref{lem:bd} works for an arbitrary infinite sequence $g_n\in \Out(F_N)$.
+We now obtain an analogue of Lemma~\ref{lem:bd} for currents, with the important difference however, that, as specified in Convention~\ref{conv:g_n}, here we do need to assume that $g_n\in G$ while the proof of Lemma~\ref{lem:bd} works for an arbitrary infinite sequence $g_n\in \Out(F_N)$.
 Similarly, we had to assume that $g_n\in G$ in Lemma~\ref{lem:currscalars} while this assumption was not needed in Lemma~\ref{lem:c_n}.
-On the other hand, in Lemmas \ref{lem:c_n} and \ref{lem:bd} we need the assumption $T \in \cvn$, which is stronger than just demanding $[T] \in \widehat\Delta^{cv}_G$.
+Recall that $g_n\in G$, as well as $g_n'$ and $T_\ast$ are as in Convention~\ref{conv:g_n}.